Are half-term breaks in the UK permitted?

 – What are the rules in Northern Ireland?

+Northern Ireland will enter a period of intensified coronavirus restrictions from 6pm on Friday.

+No unnecessary travel is being advised, while overnight stays in a private home are not permitted unless in a bubble.

-– What happens if I am contacted by NHS Track and Trace while on holiday?
+– What happens if I am contacted by NHS Test and Trace while on holiday?

 If you are told you have been in close contact with someone who has tested positive for coronavirus, you should self-isolate, alert your accommodation provider and return home as soon as possible.